Changissnz/selfinterest/README.md

 principled beings", is supposed to be taken as the truth, there is the expression still to be made.
 For example, ponder on how economies of great scale in production are, in aspects closer to their source/s than to their products.
-The factory does not require a human being to contemplate on matters unrelated to their immediate spatiotemporal surroundings and the factory's regulatory guidelines for their employees.
+The factory does not require a human being to think on matters unrelated to their immediate spatiotemporal surroundings and the factory's regulatory guidelines for their employees.
 Time is critical, so sacrifices in independent thinking have to be made.